learnlearnin/learnlearnin.github.io/src/documents/quit-google.html.md

 7) I haven't really had a chance to miss google maps.
 But [OpenStreetMap](https://www.openstreetmap.org/) will probably be as good.

+## More links ##

+[Prism Break](http://prism-break.org) has a collection of applications like the above list.
+The list is definitely more comprehensive and accurate than this one.

 Checkout projects like [unhosted.org](http://unhosted.org/).
 Going indie is one of my 2015 resolutions (just created).
 I'm already independent of Google and Facebook and you can be too, zero cost.